Study Abroad Programme

 You'll study in classes, go to lectures, seminars and tutorial classes with our other full-time students, and gain invaluable first-hand experience of studying in a different academic environment.

-Your home university will have to approve your exchange to Portsmouth, but assuming they do, at the end of your studies, you'll receive a transcript that shows the academic credits you've gained with us, which can be transferred back to your home institution.
+Your home university will have to approve your Study Abroad period to Portsmouth, but assuming they do, at the end of your studies, you'll receive a transcript that shows the academic credits you've gained with us, which can be transferred back to your home institution.

 To find out more about how to apply, our entry requirements, our modules catalogue, our application deadlines and more, read our frequently asked questions below – or if you're ready to take your interest further, email us at firstname.lastname@example.org.